TonyM1958/FoxESS-Cloud/README.md

 + when 'month' is selected, energy is reported each day through the month;
 + when 'year' is selected, energy is reported each month through the year
 + d is a text string containing a date and time in the format 'yyyy-mm-dd hh:mm:ss'.
 The default is yesterday
 + v is a variable, or list of variables.
-The default is to all report_vars
+The default is to use report_vars

 The list of variables that can be reported on is stored in f.report_vars.